 Along the coast, most people rely on public transportation (buses, minibuses, ferries, speedboats and taxis), which keeps prices affordable.
 But start branching out from the populated areas and transportation becomes more complicated and rather expensive.
 Driving conditions are rough on vehicles and those using interior transportation often feel the high cost of upkeep, maintenance and fuel.
 Most interior lodges provide transportation but it can be prohibitively expensive for solo and smaller groups of passengers.

-To drive legally any vehicle or motorbike in Guyana, you need to have an International Driving Permit (IDP) or a local licence.
-Visitors can apply for and receive a licence at the international airport upon arrival, but it is still a good idea to travel with an IDP.
-They are available from your national motoring association (in Britain contact the AA or RAC; in the USA contact AAA).
-To obtain one you must have a standard driver’s licence in your country of residence; the IDP must also always be accompanied by your driver’s licence from home.
+To legally drive any vehicle or motorbike in Guyana, you need to have a local licence.
+Visitors can apply for and receive a local driving permit at Cheddi Jagan International Airport or at the Licence Revenue Office at 200–1 Camp Street, Georgetown; you will need to bring a valid driver’s licence from home.
+Permits cost US$10 and are valid for a month.
 Police roadblocks are common and if you are found driving without a licence it will likely entail paying an on-the-spot fee (read: bribe) or dealing with a fine and court date.

 Besides the chaotic transportation, bicycles are a great way to get around Georgetown.
 Unfortunately, at the time of writing no companies hired them.
 In the interior, Rock View Lodge and Bina Hill rent bicycles, as does New Kanuku Bar in Lethem.
 Arrowpoint Resort also has mountain bikes available for use on their trails.
 Personal hire is also an option; just ask around.